Lightning-Universe/lightning-bolts/docs/source/vision_datamodules.rst

 Vision DataModules
 ==================
-The following are pre-built datamodules
+The following are pre-built datamodules.

 Supervised learning
 --------------------